Last Updated on October 10, 2025 by Hannah Stephenson

 Visiting the penguins is one of the very best things to do in Cape Town on any day of the week.
 Boulders Beach itself is so beautiful and it’s so cool to see African penguins up close.

-After you’ve said hi to the adorable penguins (and dassies), you can sunbathe on Foxy Beach next door, where you’ll probably see even more penguins.
+Plus, after you’ve said hi to the adorable penguins (and dassies), you can sunbathe on Foxy Beach next door, where you’ll probably see even more penguins, and maybe swim alongside them!

 There are also some nice cafes and restaurants around.
 The Seaforth Restaurant has great fish and chips!